UKPLab/iclr2025-obscura-coder/README.md

 [UKP Lab](https://www.ukp.tu-darmstadt.de/) | [TU Darmstadt](https://www.tu-darmstadt.de/
 )

-This repo contains the code accompanying ICLR 25 submission ObscuraCoder.
-It includes the instructions for loading the ObscuraX dataset, the evaluation sandbox recipes, the code for continued pre-training and the zero-shot tasks evaluation.
-We also package our custom obfuscator whcih we used to create ObscuraX.
+This repo contains the code accompanying the ICLR 25 submission ObscuraCoder.
+It includes the instructions for loading the ObscuraX dataset, the evaluation sandbox recipes, the code for continued pre-training and the evaluation of zero-shot tasks.
+We also package our custom obfuscator, which we used to create ObscuraX.

 ## Setup and Workflow

-For the stages involving evaluation, one can setup the evaluation sandboxed environment using the following commands:
+For the stages involving evaluation, one can set up the evaluation sandboxed environment using the following commands:
 >
 ```bash
 docker build -t obscuracoder-evaluation:latest - < Dockerfiles/RECIPE_NAME.Dockerfile